Glossary

 statement is encountered.

-- Definition: coroutine keywords that denote the beginning of an asynchronous function (work in parallel).
-Usually followed by
+Definition: coroutine keywords that denote the beginning of an asynchronous function (work in parallel).
+Usually followed by await

 keyword.